 Ravensbruck is where Kasia ends up with her sister and mother, a labor camp in Germany for women.
 I didn’t know much about this camp and the medical experiments conducted there until I read this book.
 These women stick together, helping each other stay safe that too at a personal cost.
 It’s heartwarming to see them help each other this way in a situation where one wrong move meant your death.
 The experiments were inhumane and the way is written makes us understand the gravity of it.
 It is at the camp that Kasia’s mother, Halina, is taken under Herta’s wing as a nurse and where Halina dies.
 This is the only time Herta shows some emotion.
 Herta is not a fictional character and is based on a camp doctor in Ravensbruck.
 She believes in what she is doing and it seems like she doesn’t care but somewhere deep down she feels a little remorse for her actions.
 Most of the time though she is detached and cold focusing only on her medical research with no thought of the human cost.

 Caroline has a personal connection to France during the war, a married actor she falls in love with named Paul who is also taken to a camp when France is invaded but survives.
 Kasia comes back with her sister to Lublin where their father still lives and has trouble adjusting to normal life.
 She finds Pietrik and he is having a hard time too but Kasia is trying to forget but her guilt about her mother makes her angrier and angrier.
 Pietrik and Kasia get married and have a daughter who is named Halina after her mother but Kasia doesn’t want her to be named Halina.
 She snaps at everyone about the tiniest things but slowly realizes she needs to let go.
 With Caroline’s insistence, Kasia goes to Germany to confront Herta who was released early from prison.
-Once she confronts Herta and finds out what happened to her mother at the camp that she is finally able to move on with her life and leave all the darkness behind.
+Once she confronts Herta and finds out what happened to her mother at the camp, she is finally able to move on with her life and leave all the darkness behind.

 Martha Hall Kelly has been able to give a lot of heart to the story through her characters.
 Kasia and her family are the fictional characters but the story revolves around them in a way and, they are instrumental in telling the story of those Polish women who suffered at Ravensbruck during the war and treated unjustly after the war.
 It is a beautiful and inspiring story yet it is so sad and heartbreaking.